Skip to Content

 Instagram: @pyrador_zues

-The Great Pyrenees Lab mix are large dogs.
+The Great Pyrenees Lab mix is a large dog.
 Considering both their parent breeds are large, a male Pyrador will weigh around 65lbs to ≥100lbs (29.48 to 45.35 kg) while a female will weigh about 55lbs to ≥85lbs (24.94 to 38.55 kg).

-Female Pyradors are approximately 21.5-29 inches (54.61-73.66 cm) in height while males can grow to about 22.5-32 inches (57.15-81.28 cm).
+Female Pyradors are approximately 21.5-29 inches (54.61-73.66 cm) in height, while males can grow to about 22.5-32 inches (57.15-81.28 cm).

 See a summary of these Pyrador size estimates in the table below: